SanderRonde/home-automation/README.md

 The cast module allows for the casting of things to cast-enabled devices.
 Since I only have a google home mini, it can only cast audio tracks and text-to-speech for now.

-#### Scripts

-The scripts module simply runs specified scripts in a pre-configured directory.
-This allows for shutting down the PC or booting it up when someone leaves or enters the house.

-#### Remote Control

-The remote control module allows remote control of media playing on a given computer.
-This, for example, allows you to tell your smart home device to pause the video playing on your PC (which could be connected to a projector or something).
-It allows for control of media playing websites (Youtube, Netflix and Plex) and applications (VLC through telnet).

 #### Temperature

 The temperature module allows for the setting of a target temperature of the house.
 The server then tells a temperature controller what to do based on the currently measured temperature, eventually reaching the target temperature.
 It also allows for manual turning on and off of a temperature controller (for example for when you leave home).